There are so many types of tea, you can have a different tea every day for more than a year and never drink the same one twice.

 After a few minutes, the leaves are rolled into balls on bamboo tables.
 The balls are placed back into the hot roasting pans and moved around, before either being rolled a second time or being left to dry.
-After 1-2 hours, the leaves have become a final, dull green.
-The leaves are then sifted and separated according to size.
+After 1-2 hours, the leaves become a final, dull green.
+They are then sifted and separated according to size.

 In Japan, most green tea is dried using machines.
 The leaves are steamed on a moving belt.
 They are then cooled, rolled, dried, rolled again, and dried a final time.
-After the leaves are cooled, they are packed for shipment.
+They are then packed for shipment.

 Types of Oolong Tea

 Oolong Tea comes mostly from Tawain (commonly called Formosa in the tea industry) and China.
 It is considered to be a “semi-fermented” tea.